cvdenzen/mijnsensors/pilightMqttOsgi/README.md

 # if already in use by e.g. openhab, change ssh port in etc/apache.karaf.shell.cfg from 8101 in e.g. 8102.
-# otherwise, karaf client will connect to whatever karaf instance started first.
+# and etc/jetty.xml change secure.port to e.g. 8444.

 # on raspberry, user root. (if chown -R openhab.openhab /usr/apache-karaf
 adduser pi openhab